soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 # Exposing internal functionality (Internal modules)

-When a user runs into trouble with using a library the best course of actions usually are to open an issue in the repository or submit a pull request, but sometimes the user needs things to work *now*.
+When a user runs into trouble with using a library the best course of action usually is to open an issue in the repository or submit a pull request, but sometimes the user needs things to work *now*.

 We admit that we are not perfect and can't think of all use cases for our library.
-Sometimes the restrictions we add are too great and may limit the usage of advanced users that know how things work under the hood and need certain functionality to present in our library.
+Sometimes the restrictions we add are too great and may limit the usage of advanced users that know how things work under the hood and need certain functionality to use our library.

 For that we can expose internal modules to provide some flexibility for advanced users.
-Internal modules are not a language concept but rather a (fairly common) design pattern in Haskell.
+Internal modules are not a language concept but rather a (fairly common) design pattern (or idiom) in Haskell.

 Internal modules are simply modules named `Internal`.
 These modules are considered risky to use by convention.